 This breed is named precisely from its place of origin.
-The first associated specimens as such appeared in The Scandinavian forests.
+The first specimens appeared in The Scandinavian forests.
 The theory of their appearance is not proven, although it is believed to have been the result of the crossing of prehistoric cats from southern Europe with long-haired cats that arrived in Norway from the Middle East.
-Its development in an area of climate so cold and raw, is what made its characteristics what they are today.
-Starting with a very long and dense fur, protective so that the animals could survive in such conditions.

-The most curious thing about their story is that humans didn’t take an interest in them at first.
-Despite appearing in Norse legends and myths, where the protagonists were Vikings and stories riddled with magic, the Norwegian forest offered features that were unimportant for people who at the time wanted to share their lives with a cat.
+Despite appearing in Norse legends and myths, the Norwegian forest offered features that were not interesting for people who wanted have a cat.

-Long before it began to be used as part of experienced breeder breeding programmes, there is evidence that these cats were listed as non-domestic animals, even appearing to appear like a type of Norwegian lynx in documents from 1559.
+Long before it began to be used as part of breeding programmes, these cats were listed as non-domestic animals, even appearing like a type of Norwegian lynx in documents from 1559.
 For this reason, it is recognized as one of the oldest breeds that exist.
-Of which even legend tells that he was able to pull the carriage of the goddess Freya, something no other being or god could do.

-Legends aside, it is believed that it was the Vikings who led to the expansion of The Forest Cat from Norway to other territories.
+Probably, the Vikings led to the expansion of The Forest Cat from Norway to other territories.
 Since they used to be part of the ship’s crews thanks to their capabilities to hunt mice.
-Thus, they would reach other places, although it would have to be a long time before they started to be a regular part of the homes as a pet.
+Thus, they would reach other places, although long before they started to be regular pets.

-Its popularity began to increase when King Olaf V called the norwegian national pet breed.
-From then on, some people would start to take an interest in her.
-Although it was not until 1930 that it recognized itself as a race of its own.
-It would even take longer to establish its standard, in the 1970s, drafted by the FiFe.
+Its popularity began to increase when King Olaf V called them a Norwegian national pet breed.
+From then on, some people would start to be interested in her.
+In 1930 was recognized as a race of its own, and in the 1970s its standard was established by the FiFe.

 Norway Forest Features

-Beyond the aforementioned features, it is worth highlighting the beauty and shape of its head.
-Rounded and wide, and prominently snouted, though not excessively.
-Their ears, triangular and large, always erect on the head and with a long fur on the tips reminiscent of that of a lynx, attract attention.
-Nor do their eyes go unnoticed, large and deep, which can appear in very different colors.
+Beyond the aforementioned features, the beautiful shape of its head is rounded, wide, and prominently snouted.
+Their ears, triangular and large, always erect on the head and with a long fur similar to that of a lynx.
+Their eyes are large and deep, which can appear in very different colors.

-Its legs are long and sturdy, ready to run, jump and climb.
-No wonder then that this animal is very active and quite an athlete.
+Its legs are long and sturdy.
+No wonder that this animal is very active and agile.
 It also helps a long, hair-filled tail that helps you maintain agility and balance.

-A separate mention deserves its fur, long, high density and woolly to the touch.
-It is shown in two layers, being the inner layer much denser, with the aim of making your body away from moisture and cold.
+Its fur is long, highly dense, and woolly to the touch.
+It appears in two layers, being the inner layer much denser, so that its body gets away from moisture and cold.
 The outer layer is much longer and smoother, although it can vary in length depending on the time of year.

-In terms of colors and shades, the mantle of this cat is very variable.
-They are recognized as valid colors of the breed black, blue, red, gold, brown, silver or cream.
-And they can also appear following a variety of patterns, from a single uniform color, to tabby or striped cats, even three colors.
+In terms of colors and shades, the fur of this cat is very variable.
+The valid colors recognized of the breed are black, blue, red, gold, brown, silver, or cream.
+And they can also appear following a variety of patterns, from a single uniform color to tabby or striped cats, even three colors.
 In any case, when the fur of this cat has more than one color, at least one must be white.